-- Development and site alteration adjacent to provincial highways shall be subject to Ministry of Transportation approval and Building & Land Use Permit requirements, including installation or alteration of above-or below-ground structures, grading, drainage alteration, fences, or installation of side road entrances.
-Transportation Impact Studies and/or Stormwater Management Reports may be required. - Council will work with the Ministry of Transportation when considering new rural highway commercial development along the proposed Highway 17 alignment.
+1. Development and site alteration adjacent to provincial highways shall be subject to Ministry of Transportation approval and Building & Land Use Permit requirements, including installation or alteration of above-or below-ground structures, grading, drainage alteration, fences, or installation of

+- side road entrances.
+Transportation Impact Studies and/or Stormwater Management Reports may be required. - 2.
+Council will work with the Ministry of Transportation when considering new rural highway commercial development along the proposed Highway 17 alignment.
 New rural highway commercial development may require an Official Plan Amendment and Zoning By-law Amendment, and be subject to Council approval. - 3.
 For developments in the vicinity of a highway, the Ministry of Transportation may require submission of a transportation impact study that addresses the impacts to the highway or adjacent properties as well as identifying any associated highway improvements required to mitigate those impacts.
 Any required highway improvements are the responsibility of the developer.
 The report must be acceptable to the Ministry prior to development proceeding. - 4.
 For development in the vicinity of a highway, the Ministry of Transportation may require submission of a drainage / stormwater management report that addresses impacts to the highway or downstream properties and the mitigation measures required to alleviate those impacts.
 Mitigation measures are the responsibility of the developer.
-The report must be acceptable to the Ministry prior to the development proceeding.

-Schedule A of this Plan identifies lands adjacent to the intersections of Holland Road and Teitto Road on the Highway 17 conceptual alignment to be protected for future development of commercial and / or industrial use.
+The report must be acceptable to the Ministry prior to the development proceeding. - 5.
+Schedule A of this Plan identifies lands adjacent to the intersections of Holland Road and Teitto Road on the Highway 17 conceptual alignment to be protected for future development of commercial and / or industrial use. - 6.
+Development proposals in close proximity to Provincial Highways shall be reviewed for land use compatibility concerns.
+Proponents seeking planning approvals to allow residential or other sensitive land uses adjacent to Provincial Highways may be required to submit a noise study, to the satisfaction of Council, to identify appropriate noise mitigation measures.
+Where required, noise studies shall be prepared by qualified individuals according to MECP Noise Assessment Guidelines.